Leaving already?

 6) Advanced Security Center

-If you are using the Enterprise plan, you can benefit from the recently released Google Workspace Security Center.
+If you are using the Enterprise plan, you can benefit from the recently released Google Workspace Security Center a vital tool in cloud security services.
 It gives you much more information and control over potential threats to your Google Workspace account.

 With Security Center, you get a better idea of what information is shared outside of the organization, what kind of spam and malware target people inside your organization which files inside your Drive trigger Data Loss Protection (DLP) rules, etc. Plus, a newly-released Security Investigation Tool helps you perform advanced searches, triage threats, and create automated workflows to minimize the impact of these threats.